-The 2020 Employee Stock Purchase Plan (the "2020 ESPP") was approved by the Company's board of directors on July 15, 2020, and the Company's stockholders on July 20, 2020, and became effective on July 22, 2020, the date immediately prior to the date on which the registration statement for the Company's IPO was declared effective.
-The ESPP initially reserved and authorized the issuance of up to a total 317,484 shares of common stock to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2021 and each January 1 thereafter by the lesser of 634,969 shares of common stock, 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
-As of September 30, 2020, no shares had been issued under the 2020 ESPP.
+The 2020 Employee Stock Purchase Plan (the 2020 ESPP) was approved by the Company's board of directors on July 15, 2020, and the Company's stockholders on July 20, 2020, and became effective on July 22, 2020, the date immediately prior to the date on which the registration statement for the Company's IPO was declared effective.
+The number of shares of common stock reserved for issuance as of September 30, 2021 under the 2020 ESPP was 667,931.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1 thereafter by the lesser of 634,969 shares of common stock, 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
+As of September 30, 2021, no shares had been issued under the 2020 ESPP.